wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     select * from wwi_mcw.Product;
   ```

-## Exercise 3: Exploring raw parquet data
+## Exercise 3: Exploring raw parquet

+**Duration**: 15 minutes

-Understanding data through data exploration is one of the core challenges faced today by data engineers and data scientists as well.
+Understanding data through data exploration is one of the core challenges faced today by data engineers and data scientists.
 Depending on the underlying structure of the data as well as the specific requirements of the exploration process, different data processing engines will offer varying degrees of performance, complexity, and flexibility.

 In Azure Synapse Analytics, you have the possibility of using either the Synapse SQL Serverless engine, the big-data Spark engine, or both.